The Sixth, Royal Avenue, Belfast, Northern Ireland

 The recently published “10x Economy” by the Northern Ireland Executive sets out the region’s economic growth aspirations, and there’s an emphasis on digital innovation.

 Belfast is already the world’s number one location for FinTech investment.
 Likewise, the Northern Ireland film industry continues to grow in reputation, with Netflix and Paramount among the latest US studios to bring projects to the region.

-The development would work equally well for smaller enterprises in sectors with potential to expand.
+The workspace has the flexibility to accommodate global headquarters with floorplates of up to 30,000 square feet and would work equally well for smaller enterprises with the potential to expand.